bolof2000/AWS-Devops-Pro-Exam-Prep/README.md

     <li>Testing code at the code Build stage</li>
     <li>Managing Build artifacts</li>
     <l1>Code Deploy using Codedeploy feature of AWS</li>
-    </li>Code Pipeline to orchestrate the entire Build-test-deploy process of your code</li>
+    <li>Code Pipeline to orchestrate the entire Build-test-deploy process of your code</li>
     <li>Codestart to quickly let you get started with deployment of your code</li>
     </ul>
 </div>